 Premises liability attorneys in Potosi, MO.
-Anyone who owns or operates a property in Potosi, MO has an obligation to ensure their property is reasonably safe for patrons.
-But too often, they fail in that responsibility, and innocent people who did nothing wrong get hurt.
-When that happens, you need experienced Potosi, MO premises liability attorneys to fight for your rights.
-At Halvorsen Klote, our attorneys are devoted to offering injury victims the same excellent legal advocacy as large corporations and insurance companies.
-We take cases in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Speak to our premises liability attorneys today 866-382-4167 or fill out our online form for a free consultation.
+Property managers in Potosi, MO have an obligation to ensure their property is reasonably safe for people who are legally on it.
+Unfortunately, a lot of times they neglect that duty, and good people are injured through the property owner's negligence.
+If you or a loved one was injured on someone else's property, you need experienced Potosi, MO premises liability attorneys to get you the maximum compensation you deserve.
+At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and everyday people every day.
+We fight for the injured in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
+Speak to our premises liability attorneys today 866-382-4167 or fill out our online form for a complimentary case review.

 What Are the Premises Liability Laws in Missouri and Illinois?

-Both states treat premises liability fairly similarly: A property owner has a responsibility to inform people of or repair a "dangerous condition" they either knew of or should have been aware of through reasonable care.
-If they don't, they are responsible for any injuries sustained as a result of the poorly maintained property.
+Both states treat premises liability fairly similarly: A property owner has a responsibility to inform people of or fix a "dangerous condition" they either knew of or should have been aware of through reasonable prudence.
+If they neglect that obligation, they are responsible for any injuries suffered because of the poorly maintained property.

-The states do differ in one key way, and it concerns the duty of care owed to different categories of visitors.
+The states are different in one key aspect, and it concerns the duty of care property owners must give different kinds of visitors.